 The Telecommunications Consumer Protections (TCP) Code is one of many industry codes of practice that determines standards for telecommunications service providers in Australia.
 It protects mobile, landline and internet customers.
-Basically, the Code sets out rules telecommunications providers must adhere to in their dealings with customers.
+In addition, the Code sets out rules telecommunications providers must adhere to in their dealings with customers.
 The Australian Communications and Media Authority(ACMA) and the industry compliance body, Communications Compliance, monitors compliance.

 The TCP Code covers five areas: